Interaction Graphs: Additives: Graphs and Operators

 In this section, we study two particular values of the parameter $m$.
-The first, $m(x)=-log(1-x)$, will give us a combinatorial version of Girard's Geometry of Interaction in the Hyperfinite Factor (GoI5); the second, $m(x)=\infty$, will give us a refined version of (the multiplicative fragment) of more ancient versions of GoI \cite{goi1,goi2,goi3}.
+The first, $m(x)=-\log(1-x)$, will give us a combinatorial version of Girard's Geometry of Interaction in the Hyperfinite Factor (GoI5); the second, $m(x)=\infty$, will give us a refined version of (the multiplicative fragment) of more ancient versions of GoI \cite{goi1,goi2,goi3}.
+Finally, we will relate our model to Girard's first GoI construction with permutations \cite{multiplicatives}.

 Let $\hil{H}$ be a separable infinite-dimensional Hilbert space (for instance, the space $l^{2}(\mathbb{N})$ of square-summable sequences), and let $\{e_{i}\}_{i\in\mathbb{N}}$ be a base of $\hil{H}$.
 For every finite subset $S\subset\mathbb{N}$ there is a projection on the subspace generated by $\{e_{s}~|~s\in S\}$ that we will denote by $p_{S}$.